ROOT OF PULMONARY TRUNK

 • Semilunar valve between right ventricle and pulmonary artery

-• Regulates blood flow from heart to lungs
+• Regulates blood flow from your heart to your lungs

 • Composed of three semilunar leaflets: